denx20/Att-McLSTM/README.md

 #  Att-McLSTM

-This is an official PyTorch implementation of the GSWM model presented in the following paper:
+This is an official PyTorch implementation of the Att-McLSTM model presented in the following paper:

 >  Attention-based recurrent neural network for influenza epidemic prediction